 374 Marlborough was designed by Kirby and Lewis, architects, and built in 1880 by Silas W. Merrill, builder, as the home of wool merchant Albert Ellis Harding and his wife, Mary Manzer (Clark) Harding.
 They were married in 1880 and 374 Marlborough probably was their first home together.
-Prior to their marriage, he had lived at 118 Commonwealth with his parents, William H. and Elizabeth (Hicks) Harding.
+Prior to their marriage, he had lived at at 118 Commonwealth with his parents, William H. Harding and Elizabeth (Hicks) Harding.

 Albert and Mary Harding continued to live there during the 1894-1895 season, but moved thereafter and by 1897 were living at 137 Bay State Road, which also was owned by his mother.

 William Bradley was a Unitarian minister and had served as pastor of the Union for Christian Workers in Boston from 1873 to 1893.
-His daughters were all teachers and, by 1907, they were operating a private school, the Bradley School, at 374 Marlborough.
+His daughters were teachers and, by 1907, they were operating a private school, the Bradley School, at 374 Marlborough.

 Rev. Bradley died in May of 1909.
 The Bradley sisters continued to live and operate their school at 374 Marlborough.
 They also maintained a home in East Lexington.

-Walter Dodd was a pioneer radiologist, the founder of the radiology department at Massachusetts General Hospital.
+On July 14, 1916, 374 Marlborough was purchased from Anna and Mary Bradley by Dr. Walter J. Dodd.
+He was a pioneer radiologist, the founder of the radiology department at Massachusetts General Hospital.

 Walter Dodd died in December of 1916, the victim of injuries resulting from his work with radiation.
 Margaret Dodd continued to live at 374 Marlborough.
 Her unmarried sister, Elizabeth Eleanor Lea, lived with her in 1920.